saucelabs/sauce-school/codelabs/Module2_APITesting.md

 For the purposes of this lesson, we will generate a test manually.

+#### Note:
+Negative
-> **NOTE**: You must have a Sauce Labs account in order to follow along in this step.
+: You must have a Sauce Labs account in order to follow along in this step.
 [Use this link](https://saucelabs.com/sign-up) to sign up for a free trial.

 From the Intersitial page: